Inheritance Strategies with JPA and Hibernate – The Complete Guide

 Choosing a Strategy

-- If you require the best performance and need to use polymorphic queries and relationships, you should choose the single table strategy.
-But be aware, that you can’t use not null constraints on subclass attributes which increase the risk of data inconsistencies.
+- If you require the best performance and need to use polymorphic queries and associations, you should choose the single table strategy.
+But be aware that you can’t use not null constraints on subclass attributes, which increases the risk of data inconsistencies.

-- If data consistency is more important than performance and you need polymorphic queries and relationships, the joined strategy is probably your best option.
+- If data consistency is more important than performance and you need polymorphic queries and associations, the joined strategy is usually your best option.

-- If you don’t need polymorphic queries or relationships, the table per class strategy is most likely the best fit.
-It allows you to use constraints to ensure data consistency and provides an option of polymorphic queries.
-But keep in mind, that polymorphic queries are very complex for this table structure and that you should avoid them.
+- If all elements of the inheritance hierarchy exist in your application’s domain, your requirements might change, and you might need polymorphic queries in the future.
+In this case, the table-per-class strategy is most likely your best option.
+It allows you to use constraints to ensure data consistency and provides an option for polymorphic queries.
+But keep in mind that polymorphic queries are very complex for this table structure and that you should avoid them.

 Hi thorben,